 Need more inspiration?!

-- small candy bars, chopped, I used Kit Kats, Twix, and mini Reese's cups
+- 1 cup finely chopped mini candy bars, I use Kit Kats, Twix, and mini Reese's cups

-- Place about a tablespoon of chopped candy on one side of each pie dough.
+- Place about a tablespoon of chopped candy on one side of each pie round.

 - Fold the dough over the candy and crimp the edges with fingers or fork.